Where Usually Found

 Store food in rat-proof containers.
 Access to under floor areas and other likely breeding places should be made as difficult as possible by sealing holes and defects in skirting boards and other entry points.
 It is wise to have kitchen floors of concrete.
 Drainpipes, vent holes and other entrances to sewers should have close fitting metal covers or grids.
 Refuse and garbage should not be allowed allowed to accumulate and should be temporarily stored in containers with tight fitting lids.
 Where dogs or other animals are left in outhouses, similar precautions should be taken.

 Rats may be killed by poisoned baits.
 Commercially available poison baits may be set down in the places the rats are known to frequent.
 Storm, Talon, and Ditrac baits prevents blood from clotting and weakens the blood vessels.
 Poisoned animals die from internal hemorrhage in one to two weeks after feeding on the bait.
-Other Rat Photo 2animals, children or even adults may pick up a bait, and strict precautions should be taken to avoid this.
+Children or even adults may pick up a bait so strict precautions should be taken to avoid this.
 Bait should be laid in tamper resistant, lockable bait stations to avoid consumption of the bait by other than mice or rats.
 Rats may also be destroyed with fumigation by calcium cyanide gas, but this is a job for the professional, and other animals (including some beneficial ones) may be killed by the treatment.

 Life histoty and other comments